Skip to content

 Terminal window

-Edit the marketplace entry for mif-docs to point at the new tag + sha, open the PR, and let catalog-admission run.
-Expected result: catalog-admission re-verifies the release attestation fail-closed and goes green; once merged, claude plugin install mif-docs@modeled-information-format resolves to the new version.
+— or, as a last resort, edit the marketplace entry for mif-docs directly (pin both the tag and its commit sha — git rev-parse v0.2.0 gets the sha) and open the PR by hand. catalog-admission re-verifies the release attestation fail-closed either way; once merged, claude plugin install mif-docs@modeled-information-format resolves to the new version.

 Symptom: a tag was published but no artifact appeared.
 The attestation step failed — the verify gate is fail-closed, so a failed attest/verify uploads nothing.
 The published tag with an empty release is the tell.